thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/cloudland-canyon.md

       </div>
     </div>
     <div class="text-2xl">
-      When it comes to exploring nearby parks it's easy to pick one that's closest to home.
-Whether that's Prentice Cooper, Stringers Ridge, or another park for you, we all have our defaults.
-But travel a bit further south (~20-25 miles depending) and you likely won't regret a trip to Cloudland Canyon State Park in Rising Fawn, Georgia.
+       Travel a bit south of Chattanooga (~20-25 miles depending) and you likely won't regret a trip to Cloudland Canyon State Park in Rising Fawn, Georgia.
 It was recently featured on The Discoverer as the <a href="https://www.thediscoverer.com/blog/the-best-state-park-in-each-state/XvHyVpKgiwAG5akA" target="_blank">best state park</a> in Georgia.
 After investigating a little further you'll quickly find out why.
-It has over 60 miles of trails ranging from easy to difficult with some of the best views you'll come across.
+It has over 60 miles of hiking, biking, and horseback riding trails ranging from easy to difficult with some of the best views you could hope for.
+There's plenty to do with the whole family for a day or weekend visit.
 In this guide let's take a look at more of what this nearby trail system treasure has to offer.
-For the <a href="#mtb-easy">MTB section</a> please note that if you do not own a mountain bike you can rent one
       <br><br>
     </div>